Archaeology and Material Culture of Aram and the Arameans

 Introduction

-At the end of the 2nd millennium BCE, the geographical term Aram appears for the first time in the annals of the Middle Assyrian kings and in connection with the ahlammû or ahlammu Arameans (or Aramaeans).
+At the end of the second millennium BCE, the geographical term “Aram” appears for the first time in the annals of the Middle Assyrian kings and in connection with the ahlammû or ahlammu Arameans (or Aramaeans).
 At that time, the ahlammu Arameans were considered nomadic tribes who lived in the area between the Khabur and the Middle Euphrates, where they constituted a serious threat to the cultivated land and the Assyrian state.
-From the 9th century BCE on, when the Aramean tribes had already spread to other parts of Syria as far as to Mount Lebanon, it was more common to refer to the “Land of Aram” as the geographic designation for a large area that included several different ethnolinguistic population groups.
+From the ninth century BCE on, when the Aramean tribes had already spread to other parts of Syria as far as Mount Lebanon, it was more common to refer to the “Land of Aram” as the geographic designation for a large area that included several different ethnolinguistic population groups.
 The term is used by the Assyrians and in the Hebrew Bible, but only very rarely in local Aramaic written sources.
 Therefore, it is important to stress that Aram was mostly a foreign-constructed term that local dynasts adopted only in a few cases for political or territorial self-expression.
-Despite the fact that the Aramaic language, which includes several subdialects, gradually developed from the 9th to the 7th century BCE, there is no reason to assume an Aramean political or cultural identity for this period.
+Despite the fact that the Aramaic language, which includes several subdialects, gradually developed from the ninth to the seventh century BCE, there is no reason to assume an Aramean political or cultural identity for this period.
 This is confirmed by the material culture, which definitely shows no distinction between territories and states dominated by Aramaic-speaking population groups and others, such as the so-called Luwian states.
-Hence, the task to review the archaeology and material culture of Aram and the Arameans in this volume has to be cautious about any ethnic ascriptions.
-In fact, the Aramean states of the first half of the 1st millennium BCE, like Bīt Bahiani/Guzana, Huzirina, Bīt Adīni, Bīt Agusi, Sam’al-Ya’udi, Hamat/Lu’aš, and Damascus-Aram, were individually shaped political units with a strong sense of urban identity.
+Hence, reviewing the archaeology and material culture of Aram and the Arameans in this article calls for caution about any ethnic ascriptions.
+In fact, the Aramean states of the first half of the first millennium BCE, like Bīt Bahiani/Guzana, Huzirina, Bīt Adīni, Bīt Agusi, Sam’al-Ya’udi, Hamat/Lu’aš, and Damascus-Aram, were individually shaped political units with a strong sense of urban identity.
 They developed and interacted within the larger Syrian koine that emerged based on common cultural traditions and that continuously transformed its image until it was fully integrated into the Neo-Assyrian state.
 In this context, it is rather illuminating to investigate the cultural layout of a single state in order to depart from the fallacious idea of a conscious Aramean identity.

 General Overviews

 Akkermans, Peter M. M. G., and Glenn M. Schwartz.
-The Archaeology of Syria: From Complex Hunter-Gatherers to Early Urban Societies (ca. 16,000–300 BC).
+The Archaeology of Syria: From Complex Hunter-Gatherers to Early Urban Societies, ca. 16,000–300 BC.
 Cambridge World Archaeology.
 New York: Cambridge University Press, 2003.

 In this book, the chapter on Iron Age Syria includes an insightful section on the Luwian-Aramean states, which takes aspects of material culture into consideration (pp. 366–377).